crossroads/api.goodcity/README.md

 ## Documentation

 * API documentation is available online at http://api.goodcity.hk/api/docs
-* Generate model/controller documentation using the [railroady](https://github.com/preston/railroady) gem.
-(You must have [graphviz](http://www.graphviz.org/) packages installed on your machine first.)
+* Generate model/controller documentation using Railroady.
+Note: you must have [graphviz](http://www.graphviz.org/) packages installed on your machine first.

     gem install railroady
     rake diagram:all